Chinese» open the printable major» search for more Areas of Study

 Associations and societies often provide relevant and up to date information about a variety of issues relating to specific industry sectors.
 These can be a good starting point to learn more about occupations through profiles, industry news, links to academic journals and information on research developments.
 Many also offer student membership, conference and professional development activities, newsletters and the opportunity to participate in projects.

 - Australian Chinese Community Association (Australia)

-- The Chinese Language Teachers of Australia Inc. (Australia)
+- Chinese Language Teachers Federation of Australia (Australia)

 - Chinese Studies Association of Australia (Australia)

 Don’t overlook student societies and associations.
 As well as student chapters of professional associations, some faculties or schools have discipline based student associations.
 Check your school or faculty web site; perhaps you might start one if one doesn’t exist.